 With edibles, THC is absorbed through the gut and the absorbed compounds are processed in the liver (which metabolizes THC into 11-hydroxy-THC, a compound more potent than THC) before the remaining THC and its metabolites circulate through the bloodstream to eventually reach the brain.
 The process can take anywhere from 45 minutes to three hours.
 Because it takes so long, the consumer may eat an edible and think it had no effect, then eat more before realizing that they’ve overindulged.
 Proper dosing – and waiting – is critical to provide a safe experience and that begins with the correct labeling of the dosage.
 The goal isn’t necessarily to get high: often the goal is pain management, prevention of seizures or more mundane uses such as sleep aid.

-Botanicals – the plants – don’t contain a consistent concentration of THC throughout, so to provide edibles with the correct dosage, manufacturers don’t add botanical flower into the mix.
+Botanicals – both the plant species, as well as individual plants – don’t contain a consistent concentration of THC throughout, so to provide edibles with the correct dosage, manufacturers don’t add the flower into the mix.
 They add a THC concentrate produced during earlier parts of the production process.
 During production, manufacturers often use balances such as Adam’s Equinox range, which meets GLP guidelines, to precisely measure ingredients such as concentrate.

 By using the concentrate, which can be tested, edibles manufacturers can ensure consistency.
 Because THC is so heavily regulated, each batch of edibles is tested prior to being released for retail sale to ensure correct labeling and consistent dosages.